EYBlockchain/starlight/WRITEUP.md

 |    msgSK   |    msgPK   |    -      | Used for encrypting & sharing secret data.
 Must support ECDSA computations within a snark.
 (Uses babyJubJub). |

-Consider the following `zsol` code snippet, which isn't a sensible contract, but illustrates some difficult points nicely:
+Consider the following `zol` code snippet, which isn't a sensible contract, but illustrates some difficult points nicely:

 ```Solidity
 contract WierdEscrow {